Ibrahim-Ahmed-Fawzy/macOS-Dell-Latitude5511-Opencore-EFI/README.md

-# Dell Latitude 5511 with macOS Sequoia
+# Dell Latitude 5511 with macOS Sequoia (Opencore 1.0.6)
 A collection of files needed to run Sequoia & Sonoma on a Dell Latitude 5511.

 ![Screenshot](img/desktop.png)